FreezingMoon/AncientBeast/CONTRIBUTING.md

 - Run the local development server.
 - Start a hotseat (single player) game.
-- When the game starts, press the Ctrl + Meta + P key combination.
+- When the game starts, press the Meta + Alt + P key combination.
 - Hovering each power shows a tooltip description.

 ### Patch Game